sumotoy/OLED_SSD1332/README.md

  - 0.5b1: First working release with full tested 24Mhz/DMA SPI on Teensy 3.
  - 0.5b2: Even faster!
  - 0.6b1: Several bug fixed in particular an error in initalization.
 Started fixing rotation problems.
+ - 0.7b5: Fixed setRotation(0) and setRotation(2), code optimizations.

+Current Bugs:
+ - On my display RED still looks kinda orange.
+I guess have to tune the data on initialization.
+ - setRotation(1) and setRotation(3) still not work properly

 Here's the library in action with Teensy3.